0

 By January 2010, 70% of the pavilion gate, the first floor and 80% of the fortress wall had been completed.
 Work on the roof began in April after the completion of the wooden second floor, with 22,000 roof tiles produced in a traditional kiln in Buyeo, South Chungcheong Province.
 The wall and basic frame were scheduled to be finished in April and May respectively.
 The pillars and rafters are to be elaborately decorated, with the ornamental patterns and colors based on those used in the large-scale repair in 1963, which was closest to the early-Chosun original.

 In January 2013, it was estimated by an official that restoration of the gate would be completed around May 2013.
-Construction had been delayed by five months due to harsh weather conditions in Seoul.
+Construction had been delayed by four months due to harsh weather conditions in Seoul.
 On 17 February 2013, the gate was 96% completed, and all steel-frame scaffolding had been removed.
 On 29 April 2013, restoration work was completed, and the public opening was scheduled for 4 May 2013, a day before Children's Day.
 It was officially reopened on 5 May 2013, after a five-year restoration period.

 Only six months after the restoration was completed, paint started to chip off and wood cracked.
 President Park Geun-hye ordered an investigation into the matter.